SakanaAI/Kamon/README.md

 	 [1., 1., 1.,  ..., 1., 1., 1.],
 	 [1., 1., 1.,  ..., 1., 1., 1.]]]), [49, 1366, 1252])

-# Synthetic examples.
+# Synthetic examples

 Synthetic examples can be generated from a simple grammar as follows:

 `python synthetic_examples.py --num=10`

-See the examples in `synthetic` subdirectory, for example:
+See the examples in the `synthetic` subdirectory, for example:

 ![Synthetic Example
  Mon](https://github.com/SakanaAI/Kamon/blob/main/synthetic/synth_0002.png)